totorodev0032/grofi_blog/src/pages/posts/001-first-post.md

 ---
-title: "An investor guide to cryptocurrency - 5 things you need to know about Bitcoin"
+title: "A Look at the Personal Finance.
+Why we need to care about it?"
 date: 2018-12-01
 author: "Nagendra Kumar"
 image: "../../images/image1.png"